Quansight-Labs/free-threaded-compatibility/docs/testing.md

 ```

 This will cause faulthandler to exit the interpreter and dump stack traces for
-all threads if any test lasts longer 10 minutes.
+all threads if any test lasts longer than 10 minutes.
 Note that
 `faulthandler_exit_on_timeout` is a newly added feature in Pytest 9.0.0.

 GitHub actions and other Continuous Integration systems often also [support